The client

-To assist in the management of these sites surveillance camera systems were installed.
-Initially, only Closed-Circuit Television (CCTV) cameras were in operation, however, now our client has expanded their repertoire to include other types of surveillance camera systems such as body-worn video (BWV), and Automatic Number Plate Recognition (ANPR) cameras.
+To assist in the management of these sites, surveillance camera systems were installed.
+Initially, only Closed-Circuit Television (CCTV) cameras were in operation.
+However, our client has now expanded their repertoire to include other types of surveillance camera systems such as body-worn video (BWV), and Automatic Number Plate Recognition (ANPR) cameras.
 These cameras are processing high volumes of data subjects’ personal data including special category data.
 Therefore, being compliant with the relevant legislation is a key priority for our client.
-As our client is a local authority they are held to a high standard of compliance as they conduct public space surveillance.
+As a local authority, they are held to a high standard of compliance as they conduct public space surveillance.

 DPAS emphasised that compliance with data protection legislation and the Surveillance Camera Code of Practice goes beyond the initial installation of a surveillance camera system, which drove our approach.